Menu

 New Zealand manufacturers approached the McKechnie UK Board with a proposal to establish a brass extrusion mill in NZ.

-McKechnie Brothers (NZ) Ltd incorporated on 27th February.
+McKechnie Brothers (NZ) Ltd incorporated on 27th February 1951.

-First brass log cast on 17th June.
+First brass log is cast 17th June 1953.

-Section No. 100 extruded in November.
+Section No. 100 extruded in November 1954.

 Number of employees reaches 60.

-Rufflette curtain track production begins.
+Rufflette brass curtain track production commences.

 Employee count reaches 130 by February.